leon-gh/InputEvents/docs/README.md

 Currently an adapter is provided for PJRC's Encoder but more will be added or you can write your own.

 See the [PJRC one](https://github.com/Stutchbury/EncoderAdapter/blob/main/src/PjrcEncoderAdapter.cpp) as an example of how simple it is!
 If you want to share your adapter, I will add it the the EncoderAdapter library.
+Pull requests are welcome!

 These changes mean that rather than passing the encoder pins to the `EventEncoder` or `EventEncoderButton` constructors, we pass an EncoderAdapter that has been previously constructed from the pins.